CosmicToast/jurl/README.md

 and is far more complete and convenient than most http clients I've worked with so far, including in other languages.

 For examples of the various APIs, see the tests!
-P.S.
-There are no tests yet, soon though.

 ## Installation
 `jpm install https://github.com/cosmictoast/jurl.git`